sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 ## Why This Matters

-To most, derivatives appear distant — exotic tools for professionals, abstractions layered on top of “real” markets.
+To most, derivatives appear distant — exotic tools for professionals, abstractions layered on top of "real" markets.
 But the truth is reversed.
 It is the derivative flows that often drive the cash market itself.

 This matters because: